-The host of this podcast who goes over pretty much every personal issue you could be dealing with — goals, spouses, friends, family members, body image, and more, and helps you overcome it all.
-The structure is relatable and down to each, and goes over simple techniques to help you overcome these issues, grow yourself, and create a better metal space.
+The host of this podcast goes over pretty much every personal issue you could be dealing with — goals, spouses, friends, family members, body image, and more, and helps you overcome it all.
+The structure is relatable and goes over simple techniques to help you overcome these issues, grow yourself, and create a better mental space.
 At the core of each episode are ways to change your thoughts and outlook to be more positive, rather than negative.

 Oprah's Super Soulful Conversations